TYPO3-Documentation/TYPO3CMS-Guide-ContentAndMarketing/Documentation/Events/MeetTypo3.rst

 Ticket and Travel Support
 =========================

-A budget is available for covering expenses related to event participation:
+A budget is available for covering a single person's participation expenses for each each event:

 * Event ticket
 * Travel costs
 * Lodging

-All costs are subject to TYPO3's standard `travel regulations <https://typo3.org/project/association/funding-finances/budget-owners-guide#c384>`__.
+All costs are subject to the TYPO3 Association's `Travel Expense and Reimbursement Regulations <https://typo3.org/project/association/funding-finances/reimbursement-regulations>`__.

 .. _resources: